ryanrodemoyer/git-evangelism/README.md

      `git push <remote> <branch>`
    * *Pull*: Retrieve the remote branch and update the local copy.
      `git pull <remote> <branch> --rebase`
-* Why do we first create our branches in SCP?
-    * There are two main reasons that are advantageous for us to create branches in SCP:
-        1. Our branches are then always created at the tip of the parent branch (this is just a fancy term in Git for the most recent commit on a branch).
-In turn, this keeps us in the habit of always updating our local repository with the commits from the remote.
-        1. Provide visibility to our development organization on the state of what is currently getting worked on and where it is happening.
-Simply looking at the branches view in TFS allows any member of the dev group to look at the currently in-progress work.
-That’s a huge advantage to appreciating and understanding our effort and contributions.

 ## Issues Management
 * Create issues in Source Control Provider.